Life Insurance with Bell’s Palsy.

 - Decreased sense of taste?

-- Do still experience any of these symptoms?
+- Do you still experience any of these symptoms?

-- Did your doctor recommend any kind to treatment options?
+- Did your doctor recommend any kind of treatment options?

-- If healed, how long did it take to fully recover?
+- If healed, how long did it take to recover fully?

 - Are you currently taking any prescription medications?